gatsbyjs/gatsby/docs/release-notes/v2.26/index.md

 ### File System Route API

-This new API enables you to create pages from your GraphQL data using filename conventions, e.g. to create individual blog post pages for your blog.
+This new API enables you to create routes from your GraphQL data using filename conventions, e.g. to create individual blog post pages for your blog.
+It also allows for creating client-only routes more easily.

 Some examples: